MicrosoftDocs/visualstudio-docs/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

 1. Create a C# VSIX project named `MenuCommandTest`, and add a Custom Command item template name **AddAdornment**.
 For more information, see [Create an extension with a menu command](../extensibility/creating-an-extension-with-a-menu-command.md).

 2. A solution named MenuCommandTest opens.
 The MenuCommandTestPackage file has the code that creates the menu command and puts it on the **Tools** menu.
 At this point, the command just causes a message box to appear.
-Later, steps show how to change this to display the comment adornment.
+Later steps will show how to change this to display the comment adornment.

 3. Open the *source.extension.vsixmanifest* file in the VSIX Manifest Editor.
 The `Assets` tab should have a row for a Microsoft.VisualStudio.VsPackage named MenuCommandTest.